 If you have both types of debt, you might be considering rolling your student loans into your mortgage rather than making two monthly payments.
 Paying one loan with another loan is referred to as “consolidation” or “debt reshuffling.”
 Although it might feel good to have one less bill to pay, debt reshuffling is not magic.
 You still owe the money — you’ve just changed the terms, and possibly forfeited protections you might need later.

-“The reality is that with consolidation it feels like you’re making progress,” says Chris Hogan, financial coach and author of Everyday Millionaires.
+“The reality is that with consolidation it feels like you’re making progress,” says Chris Hogan, financial coach and author of “Everyday Millionaires.”
 “You’re taking this big chunk of student loan debt and getting rid of it.”

 Really, though, you are attaching that debt to your home in place of equity.
 It’s a move that requires careful consideration.

-“I think it’s a bit treacherous for the average consumer.
-I would worry that there would be something buried in the fine print or some arrangement which ends up costing you a lot more than just working to pay off your student loan separate from your mortgage.”
+“I think it’s pretty tricky,” says Sally Greenberg, executive director of the National Consumers League, a consumer advocacy organization.
+“It takes someone who’s financially very savvy to roll your student loans, which usually have higher interest rates than mortgages, into your home loan,” adding, “I would worry that there would be something buried in the fine print, or some arrangement which ends up costing you a lot more than just working to pay off your student loan separate from your mortgage.”